Fahima-Islam/c3dp/docs/c3dp/atomicPercentage_from_weightPercentage.rst

 =================================================
-atomicPercentage_from_weightPercentage : Creating the gauge volume by the collimator
+atomicPercentage_from_weightPercentage : Calculating the atomic percentage from weight percentage
 =================================================

-.. automodule:: c3dp.instruments.atomicPercentage_from_weightPercentage
+.. automodule:: c3dp.instruments.atomicPercentage_from_weightPencentage
     :members:
     :undoc-members:
     :show-inheritance: